CEO Of The Humane Society Resigns Amid Allegations of Sexual Harassment

 Pacelle had told the New York Times earlier on Friday that he was assessing his future professional life:

 "'I'm going to take stock of everyone's opinion and assess where I go and where the organization goes from here,' he said.
-'I think leadership changes at organizations are often very healthy and renewing, and I'm going to talk with staff and board members and find the best course that contribute to our mission of fighting for all animals.' "
+'I think leadership changes at organizations are often very healthy and renewing, and I'm going to talk with staff and board members and find the best course that [contributes] to our mission of fighting for all animals.' "

 Yet pressure was building for Pacelle's dismissal from both inside and out the organization, with major donors announcing that they were withdrawing their support from the group.